pavanwakade/QSpiders-Full-Stack-Java/JS/nots/Nots.md

 name: "Nimbi",
 age: 18,
 };
-Below function we will use to access object's properties by using call, apply and bind methods. function detailsAll(a, b, c) {
+//Below function we will use to access object's properties by using call, apply and bind methods. function detailsAll(a, b, c) {
 console.log("Name : " + this.name);
 console.log("Age : " + this.age);